 Jamie: “Gotta meet the cut-off time!” haha.

-Honestly, it’s usually the thought of being able to get myself a good shower, some ice cream and food after the race!
-Also, I look forward to meeting up with friends at the finish line and sharing our race experience.
+Honestly, it’s usually the thought of being able to get myself a good shower, some ice cream, and food after the race!
+Also, I look forward to meeting up with friends at the finish line and sharing our race experiences.

 RS: Can you share your marathon training and how you train for a marathon?